iAbhishek91/google-cloud/Services/STORAGE-03b-non-relational-cloud-datastore-firestore.md

 ## Firestore

 - Its next gen db or upgraded version of Datastore.
+Fire store can run in datastore mode(suitable for server projects) and Native mode.
+  - When to use what?: if application is server project use datastore mode, for mobile and IoT use the native mode.
+- Its no-sql document database.
+- simplify storage, sync and offline support.
+- like Cloud SQL and spanner, Firestore also support ACID transactions.
+- Multi-region replication.
+- Powerful query engine. hence we can run complex queries on the instance without any degradation.

+- **Use case**
+  - If requirement is Highly scalable nosql database.
+  - suitable for Mobile, web IoT apps at global scale.